urbanware-org/paval/README.md

 ## Definition

-The *PaVal* module is an easy-to-use parameter validator for *Python* projects.
+The *PaVal* module is an easy-to-use parameter validator for methods inside *Python* scripts.

 [Top](#)